-Working within the principles, departments are responsible for developing their own policies and procedures in respect of assessment.
-Policies and procedures must be linked explicitly to the teaching and learning aims and outcomes of the academic programme concerned and to the aims and objectives of the department.
-They must be designed to ensure that students are treated equitably and should allow students the opportunity to demonstrate that they have achieved the learning outcomes of a programme of study.
+Working within these principles, departments are responsible for developing their own policies and procedures to meet the aims and objectives of the department.
+In addition, in keeping with the aims of the York Pedagogy, assessment must be linked explicitly to the teaching and learning aims and outcomes of the academic programme concerned.
+They must be designed to ensure that students are treated equitably and that they have the opportunity to demonstrate that they have achieved the learning outcomes of a programme of study.
 They must provide a clear framework within which examiners can make judgements on the comparative performance of students.